UmbratheUmbreon/LMMS-to-Midi/README.md

 - Automation interpolation is not supported, and will only sound correct when using constant mode in LMMS automation.
 - Drum patches besides patch 0 are not supported.
 - FX channel sending is not supported.
-- Effects are not supported.
+- Effects, excluding the Delay effect, are not supported.
 - Beat/Bassline tracks are not supported.
 - Sample tracks are not supported.
 - Tracks of types besides Soundfont Player are not supported.